“For me, surrealism is not an escape from reality but a way of revealing our deepest truths.”

-Leila is a London-based writer/director, currently pursuing an MA in Directing Fiction at the National Film & Television School.
+Leila is a London-based writer/director.
 She recently returned from a round the world trip where she travelled from London to New Zealand (and back again) without flying; a journey which constantly inspires her work.
 In the middle of the Indian Ocean, she decided to pursue film more formally and applied for Sydney Film School where she graduated from in 2019.

 Her short Le Miroir, which she wrote, directed, produced and edited, finished a successful festival run, screening all over the world including at the BAFTA/Oscar qualifying Flickerfest.
 It was released online with Omeleto and is available to watch here.